modmaker/DECAMUX/README.md

 The [DECAMUX board design](https://github.com/modmaker/DECAMUX/blob/master/pcb/DECAMUX_schematics.pdf) and [associated software](https://github.com/modmaker/machinekit/tree/feature/poc-decamux) are available as **Open Source Hardware**.
 Anyone used to soldering SMD components should be able to assemble this board.
 L, R and C components are all (large) 0805 parts, the latches are fine pitch but, when using plenty of flux, easy to solder.

 The PCB design is open hardware and available as shared project at **OSH Park**.
-A set of 3 PCBs can be [ordered directly from OSH Park](https://oshpark.com/shared_projects/Nn0ndOrm).
-Total BOM cost is around $10-$15 for the complete board including cable.
+A set of 3 PCBs can be [ordered directly from OSH Park](https://oshpark.com/shared_projects/Nn0ndOrm) for less than $10 including shipping.
+Total BOM cost is around EUR 8-10, or $10-$15 for the complete board including cable.

+## FAQ
+**Q1**: Can I use the DECAMUX together with the plug-in stepper modules?
+**A1**: No. The DECAMUX connects to the connector for off-board stepper drivers and uses the same signals as the plug-in stepper modules.
+Thus it's physically not possible to combine both.

+**Q2**: Is the pinout of the output connectors on the DECAMUX different from J5 on the BeBoPr++?
+**A2**: No. The signals are the same, although the voltage levels differ (see next question).

+**Q3**: I'm using plug-in stepper modules, can I expand my system and continue to use these modules?
+**A3**: Yes.
+For this purpose the [TAKE-5](https://github.com/modmaker/TAKE-5) expansion board was made.
+It can hold all four modules plus one extra, for a total of five axes.

+**Q4**: I am currently using brand 'XYZZY' stepper drivers with the BeBoPr.
+I would like to add more axes, can I use the DECAMUX?
+**A4**: Probably.
+You have to check that your drivers will work with 3.3 Volt signal levels on the inputs.
+The BeBoPr uses 5 Volt CMOS levels while the DECAMUX generates lower, 3.3 Volt CMOS levels.

+**Q5**: Can I cascade multiple DECAMUXes to increase the number of outputs further?
+**A5**: Not yet, with the current DECAMUX and software.

+**Q6**: What software can I use with the DECAMUX?
+**A6**: The [BeBoPr software](https://github.com/modmaker/BeBoPr) generates step signals for only four axes.
+To work with more axes, [MachineKit](http://www.machinekit.io/) with DECAMUX support is needed (see Q7).

+**Q7**: Will the [modified machinekit repository](https://github.com/modmaker/machinekit) with code for the DECAMUX be part of the official code?
+**A7**: Yes, soon I hope.

+**Q8**: Will the DECAMUX work with the previous generation BeBoPr and BeBoPr+ boards?
+**A8**: Not without modifying the BeBoprm but in theory it could be made to work.

+**Q9**: I don't want to order 3 boards because I only need one.
+**A9**: The board post a message on the MachineKit list, or send me a mail and I'll see whether I still have one for sale.

+**Q10**: I'm only having basic soldering skills.
+The latch on the DECAMUX has 0.65 mm pitch leads.
+Help!
+**A10**: I'm looking into producing an assembled version.
+Drop me a mail if you're interested.

+**Q11**: What are the jumper settings on the BeBoPr++ when I want to use the DECAMUX.
+**A11**: Both JP3 and JP4 on the bootom side of the BeBoPr++ should be closed.